Green Current Solutions: A Unique Niche Fueled by Passion and Purpose

 - Because you can use a plastic pallet at least 10 times more than a wood pallet, plastic pallets are less expensive than wood, per use.

 - Wood pallets are messy and dangerous.
 The true cost of a wood pallet needs to also include the price of having a worker out due to injury from a protruding nail or wood shard.
-There is also time spent in cleaning up pieces of broken wood pieces off floors.
+There is also time spent in cleaning up broken wood pieces off floors.
 Further, parts of wood pallets often get stuck in conveyor and automation systems, causing packaging and manufacturing systems to go down.

+The unique GCS niche Becker takes pride in the fact that GCS also is the world’s only Women’s Business Enterprise National Council woman-owned pallet manufacturer.
 “That’s another thing that differentiates us from our competitors,” she says.
 “These days, a lot of big companies are trying to invest in a diverse supplier base.”
 Tammy’s husband Chad helps her by promoting GCS since he “knows a lot of people, who know people,” his wife says.
 Among Pregracke’s many honors, he was named the 2013 CNN Hero of the Year nationwide.
 “He helps us get in the door at a lot of different companies.”
 Becker says she is in a win-win situation, reflecting the true circular logo of recycling.

 GCS has two full-time employees, with plans to grow its workforce.
 The huge injection-molding machines are automated to work on their own, including robotic arms.
 “Both machines can be running, pumping out pallets all day, and there’s one person on the floor,” she says.
 “It’s able to keep our prices down.”
 GCS contracts with trucking firms to ship the pallets, furthering their efforts to support indirect jobs, as most of its customers are outside its Quad Cities home base.
 “Everybody we talk to are big, multinational companies, so they have facilities all over the place,” Becker says.

+Bridge Investment Community Development Corporation (Bridge Investment) played a crucial role in helping GCS get off the ground.
 In 2023, as Green Current navigated the transition in financing, Bridge Investment stepped in with a much-needed small business loan.
 Starting the business during the global pandemic was hard, especially with delays getting equipment, Becker says.
 Municipal recycling centers had closed down since no one was buying plastics before then, she says.
 GCS also acquires recycled plastics from other suppliers.

 “The loan came at a critical time, allowing us to bridge the gap between one loan and the next,” Becker says.
 With favorable terms, the Bridge Investment loan helped GCS with working capital to help cover expenses as they worked to become operational.
+“There was this transition